smilence86/A-Light-and-Fast-Face-Detector-for-Edge-Devices/README.md

 Several practical advantages:
 1. large scale coverage, and easy to extend to larger scales by adding more layers without much latency gain.
 2. detect small objects (as small as 10 pixels) in images with extremely large resolution (8K or even larger) in only one inference.
+3. easy backbone with very common operators makes it easy to deploy anywhere.

 ## Accuracy and Latency
 We train LFFD on train set of WIDER FACE benchmark.
 All methods are evaluated on val/test sets under the SIO schema (please